sirion/fanmi/README.md

 |-|-|
 | ![GUI Interface](doc/main_window01.png) | ![](doc/main_console01.png) <hr>![](doc/main_console02.png) |

+All relevant information about the used files comes from [AMDGPU Documentation](https://docs.kernel.org/6.1/gpu/amdgpu/thermal.html).

 ## Getting started

-- Download the latest release binary or compile it yourself.
+- Download the latest release binary or compile it yourself (see [util/build.sh](util/build.sh)).
 - (optional) Make the binary launch as root without sudo (`sudo chown root:root ./fanmi && sudo chmod u+s ./fanmi`)

 ## CLI Use

 You can have three UI-options:

-1. `--ui graphic` - GUI - (Default) Shows a window with temperature, fan-speed and option to switch on/off
+1. `--ui graphic` - GUI - (Default) Shows a window with temperature, fan-speed and option to switch on/off and a power profile dropdown
-2. `--ui console` - Console - Prints out temperature and fan-speed on the console - press space to switch on/off
+2. `--ui console` - Console - Prints out temperature and fan-speed on the console - press space to switch on/off, 'a', 'l', 'h' to switch power profile and ctrl-c to exit
 3. `--ui none` - No output

 If you want to change the fan-curve, you can create a configuration file in JSON.
 Either provide the path to the file as CLI-argument (`--config "path/to/config.json"`), or put it at the default location, which you can find by invoking fanmi with `--help`.
+(Should be `/home/[USERNAME]/.config/fanmi/config.json` on most systems.)

 The default configuration would look like this: